TNK-BP "corruption" papers may stay hidden until 2013

 Lazurenko, who resigned as TNK-BP’s head of new business, development and processing in April, is accused of fraud by his former employer.

-Lawyers for both sides were not responding to requests for comment on Tuesday, but Morritt’s ruling on October 16 revealed that Lazurenko is naming Transneft (TRNF_p.MM), the Russian pipelines monopoly, in his corruption allegations.
+Lawyers for both sides were not responding to requests for comment on Tuesday, but Morritt’s ruling on Oct.
+16 revealed that Lazurenko is naming Transneft, the Russian pipelines monopoly, in his corruption allegations.

 BP, set to get a near 20 percent stake in Rosneft as part-payment, has called the deal a “heads of agreement” that is contingent on government permissions and other discussions.